-In a press briefing Gottfried Schlaug, MD, PhD—who is an expert on music, neuroimaging and brain plasticity from Harvard Medical School—summarized the new research from three different presentations at the conference.
+In a press briefing, Gottfried Schlaug of Harvard Medical School summarized the new research from three different presentations at the conference.
 He said, "These insights suggest potential new roles for musical training including fostering plasticity in the brain; have strong implications for using musical training as a tool in education; and for treating a range of learning disabilities."

-Another study published in July of 2013 found that reading books, writing, and participating in brain-stimulating activities at any age may preserve memory.
+Another 2013 study found that reading books, writing, and participating in brain-stimulating activities at any age may preserve memory.
 Neuroscientists discovered that reading a novel can improve brain function on a variety of levels.
-This study on the brain benefits of reading fiction was conducted at Emory University.
-The study was titled, “Short- and Long-Term Effects of a Novel on Connectivity in the Brain," and was published in the journal Brain Connectivity.
+This study of the brain benefits of reading fiction was conducted at Emory University and published in the journal Brain Connectivity.

-"Our study suggests that exercising your brain by taking part in activities such as these across a person's lifetime, from childhood through old age, is important for brain health in old age," concluded co-author Robert S. Wilson, PhD.
+"Our study suggests that exercising your brain by taking part in activities such as these across a person's lifetime, from childhood through old age, is important for brain health in old age," concluded co-author Robert S. Wilson.

 4. Social Connections

-Cacioppo's researcher found that feeling isolated from others can: disrupt sleep, elevate blood pressure, increase morning rises in the stress hormone cortisol, alter gene expression in immune cells, increase depression, and lower overall subjective well-being...all of these factors conspire to disrupt optimal brain function, connectivity, and reduce cognitive function.
+Cacioppo's research found that feeling isolated from others can disrupt sleep, elevate blood pressure, increase morning rises in the stress hormone cortisol, alter gene expression in immune cells, increase depression, and lower overall subjective well-being.
+All of these factors conspire to disrupt optimal brain function and connectivity, and reduce cognitive function.